9 min lectura mínima

 You can also buy Chunghwa SIM cards at retail stores across Taiwan or pre-order online through KKday and Klook for easy pickup.

-Taiwan Mobile has a reliable network in cities and towns, competitive pricing, and tourist-friendly Taiwan SIM options, including an unlimited data plan.
+Taiwan Mobile has a reliable network in cities and towns, competitive pricing, and tourist-friendly SIM options, including an unlimited data plan.

 Taoyuan Airport (TPE): Terminal 1 arrival area, near the escalators to the street level, and Terminal 2 arrival area